Today, I’m going to show you the ultimate Instagram strategy that resulted in:

 Once you have created an account, make sure to add a short but witty bio to your profile with a relevant user photo.
 You could also add a custom hashtag for your account so that anyone interested can immediately see what you’ve posted.

 Luckily, this is rarely as painful as socializing with real people in real life.
 Socializing on Instagram is probably the easiest way to gain followers.
 Like the photos of your friends (or even randoms on your explore feed) because that’s a quick and easy way to gain awareness for your account.
 Go into the hashtags to find accounts and posts similar to yours and like a whole bunch of posts.
+Some brands even set up an auto-reply to automate this.

 This will automatically influence the posts in your Explore feed (due to Instagram’s algorithms) and make it easier to find similar accounts to you.
 And guess what?
 By mass following the followers of that account, you have already built up a list of users that are interested in the theme (or similar theme) to your account.